dragonflyoss/d7y.io/docs/advanced-guides/web-console/job/preheat.md

 Preheat the cluster.

-**Clusters**: Used for clusters that need to be preheat.
+**Clusters**: Used for clusters that need to be preheated.

 #### URL {#create-preheat-image-urel}

-URL address used to specify the resource to be preheat.
+URL used to specify the resource to be preheated.

 **URL**: The URL address is the manifest URL for the image.